 Hepatitis A and B

 Some of these are placement-specific and seasonal, so again refer to your health professional for guidance.
 Kathmandu is not an at-risk zone for Malaria or JE, although some of the areas to the south of the city are.
 Doctors often recommend being vaccinated for chicken pox as well if you plan on working with children.

 Most larger towns have a pharmacist — essentially a minimally trained professional who dispenses both diagnosis and treatment plans—so “buyer beware.”
 If you know how to self-medicate for simple ailments, you will find most of the proper medicines available.
 There is also a western-style hospital located in Kathmandu not far from our Volunteer House, in case of emergency or serious illness.

-Depending on your school, class credit or funding may be available to you for your time at Volunteer Nepal.
+Depending on your school, class credit or funding may be available to you for your time with Volunteer Nepal.
 This will need to be set up in advance so that expectations and requirements are clear and that proper documentation can be shared, but we are happy to help.
 Consult with your university’s study abroad or international service office, and have them contact us directly if specific information about our program is needed.
 We have hosted several high school and university level groups where arrangements have been made for both group and individual volunteer placements.
 Prior to the visit, detailed communication between Volunteer Nepal and the school’s group leader has helped ensure a valuable experience for the participants as well as those served.